 The Kelpie as a whole is friendly and loyal, but he needs to be kept busy.
 Without an outlet for mental and physical energy, he can become destructive and high-strung.
 For this reason, Kelpies are not appropriate for apartment living.
 Luckily, grooming is easy with this short-haired dog – an occasional brushing is all he needs.

 Energetic though they are, Australian Kelpies are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Kelpies are prone to include eye conditions such as progressive retinal atrophy; knee problems like medial patellar luxation; brain conditions such as cerebellar abiotrophy; muscle conditions such as cutaneous asthenia; and developmental problems such as cryptorchidism.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Australian Kelpie inherits more than a strong herding instinct, you’re covered.